Health Benefits of Purple Potatoes

 Pictured Recipe: Purple Sweet Potato Pie

 Several studies have looked at what organs specifically could benefit from the compounds in purple potatoes, namely the liver and kidneys.
-So far, most of these studies have been done on mice or rats.
-However, a recent study in Food Chemistry followed 17 healthy men to see how purple potato extract impacted the inflammation that can happen after a large, high-carb meal.
+So far, most of these studies have been done on mice or rats, like the 2019 study in the Journal of Agricultural and Food Chemistry and the 2017 study in Molecules.
+However, a 2020 study in Food Chemistry followed 17 healthy men to see how purple potato extract impacted the inflammation that can happen after a large, high-carb meal.
 Even four hours after eating, the men had improved digestion and reduced levels of post-meal inflammation.
 Including antioxidant-rich foods, such as purple potatoes, with a meal can help your body get more of what it needs and less of what it doesn't.

 Purple potatoes have a slew of health benefits, most of which stem from their high antioxidant content.
 Eating them may help cut down on inflammation and damage that can lead to chronic illnesses, like heart disease and cancer.
-There are plenty of compelling reasons to get these brightly colored beauties on your plate.
-For more inspiration, check out our Healthy Potato Recipes.
+There are plenty of compelling reasons to get these brightly colored beauties on your plate—and we have plenty of inspirational recipes, including Roasted Garlic Mashed Purple Potatoes, German-Style Purple Potato Salad and Purple Sweet Potato Pie.